Convergence of the Fourier-Galerkin spectral method for the Boltzmann equation with uncertainties: Introduction

 Given the motivations above, in this paper, our main purpose is to show that stability and convergence of the Fourier-Galerkin spectral method still hold for the Boltzmann equation with uncertainties that arise from both initial data and collision kernel.

 \textbf{Challenges and main contributions} In contrast with deterministic problems, where the parameters in the collision operator and initial conditions are completely certain, we have to deal with the impact of various sources of random inputs brought into the system.
-In this paper the numerical system is discretized in the domain of the deterministic variable, i.e., the Fourier-Galerkin spectral approximation for the velocity, more importantly, we study the regularity of the numerical solution in the random space, which naturally provides a theoretical basis to show convergent results for the fully-discretized system both in velocity and random variables in our future follow-up work.
+In this paper, we concentrate on the discretization of the numerical system within the deterministic variable domain, for which the Fourier-Galerkin spectral approximation is specifically employed.
+Notably, our investigation involves a detailed examination of the regularity of the numerical solution in the random space.
+This analysis serves as a crucial theoretical foundation, facilitating the demonstration of convergent results for the semi-discretized system in both velocity and random variables in our follow-up work.

 Hence, considering the challenges caused by the random variable, the usual function space defined only in the velocity variable is far from sufficient.
 One essential ingredient in our analysis is to develop a new type of Sobolev space that involves the random variable and its higher-order derivatives, based on which the stability and convergence of the solution are analyzed.